anmolvj/Notes-By-Anmol/src/pages/my-story/index.md

 ---
 templateKey: my-story-page
-headshotImg: /img/DSCF8401.jpeg
+headshotImg: /img/portrait.jpg
 greeting: Who is this guy❓
 ---

 👨‍💻 I currently work for an eCommerce company as a software developer and build tools that enhance the Experience of software developers.
-I like to call myself an ***Experience* 🧙‍♂️*Developer.*** &nbsp;
+I like to call myself an **_Experience_ 🧙‍♂️*Developer.*** &nbsp;

 &nbsp;

-***🎓*** I completed my graduate studies in Computer Science from Santa Clara University and graduated in 2018. &nbsp;
+**_🎓_** I completed my graduate studies in Computer Science from Santa Clara University and graduated in 2018. &nbsp;

 &nbsp;